 Water Pump Service in Aurora, CO

 A water pump has an important job: it keeps coolant moving through the engine block, radiator, and hoses; coolant keeps your engine at an optimal operating temperature.
 Depending on the vehicle, the water pump is driven by either a serpentine belt, or a timing belt, from the crank shaft pulley.
+THIS VIDEO describes the various elements involved, how they work, and what can happen if the water pump fails.

-Symptoms of a failing water pump:
+The following are symptoms of a failing water pump:

 - Engine overheating